laser-wallet/laser-wallet-contracts/README.md

 # Laser Wallet Contracts

-## Laser Wallet is a non-custodial smart contract based mobile wallet for Ethereum mainnet and rollups.
+## Laser Wallet is a non-custodial smart contract wallet made for the EVM.

 ### It implements the following features:

-### 1. Sovereign Social Recovery: A new recovery mechanism that abstracts away the seed phrase while remaining non-custodial.
+### 1. Smart Social Recovery: A new recovery mechanism that abstracts away the seed phrase while remaining non-custodial.

-### 2. EIP-4337: Account abstraction, allows for the smart contract wallet to behave like a regular EOA, while providing all the benefits of a smart contract.

-### 3. Extra security features: It allows the user to use multi-sig or spending limit.
+### 2. It is primarily made so the transactions are sent through a relayer, so it abstracts away the need to pay gas through an EOA.

 ## Acknowledgements